Benny93/palworld-keyholder/README.md

 2. **Exit the Script:**

-   To stop the script, press the Esc key.
+   To stop the script, press strg+c.
 This will release the 'F' key (if pressed) and exit the script.

 ## Building a Standalone Executable (Optional)